gov-cy/staging-govcy-design-system-docs/src/patterns/service_structure.md

 ![Illustration of a section with a summary list](../../img/v3_illustration_secction_summary_list.png){style="aspect-ratio: auto;"}

-If the service allows users to enter multiple answers of the same time, you may implement [the multiple things pattern](../multiple_things/) for a section.
+If the service allows users to enter multiple answers of the same type, you may implement [the multiple things pattern](../multiple_things/) for a section.

 After completing all the questions of the section, return the user to the task list page.